SkinMan95/ARSW-laboratorio4/README.md

 1. Create a function that calls the API Endpoint that retrieves the orders list using the [Axios API library](https://github.com/axios/axios)
 2. Implement the callback when the orders list is return succesfully that uses the *OrderController.js* functions.
 3. Add a script that invokes the *loadOrdersList* funtcion everytime the page is loaded
-4. Implement the callback when the request failes that shows a dialog to user saying that "There is a problem on our servers.
+4. Implement the callback when the request fails that shows a dialog to user saying that "There is a problem with our servers.
 We apologize for the inconvince, please try again later"